Yelp/undebt/docs/source/util.rst

 **in_string(location, code)**

-Determines if, at the given location in the code, there is an enclosing string.
+Determines if, at the given location in the code, there is an enclosing non-multiline string.

 **fixto(item, output)**